Story of the Week

 LCA Notice Board

-Here are your bulletin notices and PowerPoint slideshows for Sunday 22 October 2017.
+Here are your new bulletin notices and PowerPoint slideshows for Sunday 10 December 2017.

 To receive Lutheran Church of Australia (LCA) Notice Board in your inbox on Wednesday every week, sign up to LCA Notice Board eNews.
 It's free, and you can unsubscribe at any time.